simgrid/simgrid/docs/source/platform_reference.rst

    effects.
 Under the ``SHARED`` policy, two flows of reverse direction share the same resource, and can only get half of the bandwidth each.
-But TCP connections are full duplex, meaning that all both directions can get the full bandwidth.
-To model this, any link under the ``SPLITDUPLEX`` policy is split in two links (their names are suffixed with "_UP" and "_DOWN").
-You must then specify which direction gets actually used when referring to that link in a :ref:`pf_tag_link_ctn`.
+But TCP connections are full duplex, meaning that both directions can get the full bandwidth.
+To model this, any link under the ``SPLITDUPLEX`` policy is split in two links (whose names are suffixed with "_UP" and "_DOWN").
+Then you must specify which direction gets actually used when referring to that link in a :ref:`pf_tag_link_ctn`.